Codemon72/JavaScript--Gym_and_Library/JavaScript/array slice().md

-select part of an array, return the new array
+select part of an array and return as a new array

 The slice() method returns the selected elements in an array, as a new array object.